-Concrete repair does not need to disrupt your life.
+Concrete repair does not have to disrupt your life.
 A cost-effective way to address these potentially dangerous issues is Concrete Leveling — a convenient concrete repair alternative to the expensive and disruptive process of removing existing slabs and re-pouring new ones.

 How to Level Uneven Concrete

-Concrete repair for uneven slabs, sunken driveway repair and sinking concrete can usually be solved by concrete leveling.
+Concrete repair for uneven slabs, sunken driveway repair, and sinking concrete can usually be solved by concrete leveling.
 Concrete leveling is sometimes simply called “concrete jacking,” although concrete leveling encompasses numerous methods of concrete repair services.

 Sinking Concrete Causes

 New concrete slabs are poured on top of soil or loose gravel, which can shift over time, causing uneven and cracked concrete.
 If shifting soil has created a void, the sinking concrete above it can crack or slide into it, producing an uneven, sometimes dangerous, surface.
 Typically, United Structural Systems recommends raising concrete slabs with foam (sometimes called foam jacking) for concrete repair projects involving uneven slabs.